riemann-discord/math-discord/README.md

 3. OR Go to [`#latex-testing`](https://discord.com/channels/268882317391429632/844681108473118750) or [`#latex-help`](https://discord.com/channels/268882317391429632/840667252793802752) channel in the Math Discord server
 4. Upload `preamble.tex` that you downloaded in step 1. and type `,preamble --replace` in the same message.
 5. Hit enter
-6. Reply `y` to the message to confirm and wait
+6. Reply `y` to the message the bot sends to you to confirm your choice and wait
 7. profit

 ### Preamble Contributions: